Paris Square de l'Ile-de-France

 It was nicknamed the la Motte-aux-Papelards, but by 1687, the area had been transformed into a garden and turned into part of the enclosure of the canons of the cathedral, yet at the time, this area was only reserved for men.

-However, things changed again during the 1800s under the direction of Baron Haussmann, although what you see today is entirely different yet again, with it since been named the Square de l'Ile de France, which was first inaugurated with this name just before the start of World War I, but today it has become far more significant since.
+However, things changed again during the 1800s under the direction of Baron Haussmann, although what you see today is entirely different yet again, with it since been named the Paris Square de l'Ile-de-France, which was first inaugurated with this name just before the start of World War I, but today it has become far more significant since.

-In fact, during the years 1954 up until 1964 a memorial like a crypt was constructed underneath the square, which is called the Memorial des Martyrs de la Deportation, with the top part of its low wall and roof along with its narrow entrance that can be seen from the Square of Ile de France.
+In fact, during the years 1954 up until 1964 a memorial like a crypt was constructed underneath the square, which is called the Memorial des Martyrs de la Deportation, with the top part of its low wall and roof along with its narrow entrance that can be seen from the Paris Square de l'Ile-de-France.

-As we just mentioned above, the Memorial des Martyrs de la Deportation, which is dedicated to the 200,000 French including women, children, Jews, etc that were deported to concentration camps from France during World War II, is located within this small square in Paris.
+As we just mentioned above, the Memorial des Martyrs de la Deportation, which is dedicated to the 200,000 French including women, children, Jews, etc that were deported to concentration camps from France during World War II, is located within this small Paris square.

 Although the majority of this rather daunting and thought provoking memorial is underground, the top part with its low wall and narrow entrance stairs can be seen in the Square de l'Ile de France, along with red almost carved style engravings on this low wall.